Dontae Johnson: 2017 season

-He started the 49ers' season-opener against the Carolina Panthers and recorded two solo tackles in a 3–23 loss.
-On October 1, 2017, Johnson collected eight combined tackles and a season-high two pass deflections during a 15–18 loss at the Arizona Cardinals.
-The next week, he earned a career-high nine combined tackles as the 49ers lost to the Indianapolis Colts 23–26.
-On December 24, 2017, Johnson made his second career interception after picking off a pass attempt by Blake Bortles and returning it for a 50-yard touchdown during a 44-33 win over the Jacksonville Jaguars.
+He started the 49ers' season-opener against the Carolina Panthers and recorded two solo tackles in a 23–3 loss.
+On October 1, 2017, Johnson collected eight combined tackles and a season-high two pass deflections during a 18–15 loss at the Cardinals.
+The next week, he earned a career-high nine combined tackles as the 49ers lost to the Indianapolis Colts 26–23.
+On December 24, 2017, Johnson made his second career interception after picking off a pass attempt by Blake Bortles and returning it for a 50-yard touchdown during a 44–33 win over the Jacksonville Jaguars.

-Johnson led the Niners in tackles during the 2017 season, but despite this statistical output, he also struggled mightily in pass coverage, with Pro Football Focus giving him an overall grade of 36.9 on the season.
+Johnson led the 49ers in tackles during the 2017 season, but despite this statistical output, he also struggled mightily in pass coverage, with Pro Football Focus giving him an overall grade of 36.9 on the season.

 Seattle Seahawks

-On April 11, 2018, Johnson signed with the Seattle Seahawks.
+On April 11, 2018, Johnson signed with the Seahawks.
 He was projected to be one of the starting cornerbacks to start the season; however, he suffered a groin injury and was placed on injured reserve.
 On September 27, the Seahawks released Johnson from injured reserve.